CMLPlatform/Core/README.md

 # Core
-The CML Django-based platform including all development applications.
+The CML Django-based platform includes development & showcase applications.
-The idea for a platform to visualize, share IE/CML-wide data emerged some years ago and a large proportion of the current code-base dates back to 2017.
+The initial idea for this platform is to visualize, share IE/CML-wide data.
+This vision emerged some years ago and a large proportion of the current code-base dates back to 2017.
-Thus bare in mind that many of the "Django apps" are outdated prototype codebases.
-In view of further potential development parts are currently being updated.
+Thus bare in mind that many of the "Django apps" are outdated prototype code bases.
+In view of potential further development parts are currently being updated.

 # Overview of apps and folders
 * CMLMasterProject: the core of the platform.